corelight/zeek-strrat-detector/README.md

-# A Zeek based STRRAT Malware Detector
+# A Zeek Based STRRAT Malware Detector

 This is a Zeek Spicy based STRRAT malware detector.